aaishaaaah/Customer-Churn/README.md

 # Telco Customer Churn Analysis

 ##Overview
 This project analyzes customer churn for a telecommunications company using logistic regression.
-The goal is to identify key factor of churn and provide actionable business recommendations.
+The goal is to identify key factors of churn and provide recommendations.

 **Dataset:** [Telco Customer Churn dataset from Kaggle](https://www.kaggle.com/datasets/blastchar/telco-customer-churn)
 **Sample Size:** 7,043 customers